Barbara P

 • Intrinsic Case Study

-Refer to the following section for a detailed description of each type of case study with examples.
+Let’s take a look at the detailed description of each type of case study with examples.

 Illustrative Case Study

-An illustrative case study is used to examine a familiar case in order to help others to understand it.
+An illustrative case study is used to examine a familiar case to help others understand it.
 It is one of the main types of case studies in research methodology and is primarily descriptive.

-In this type of case study, usually, one or two instances are utilized to explain what a situation is like.
+In this type of case study, usually, one or two instances are used to explain what a situation is like.

 Exploratory Case Study

-An exploratory case study is a primary project conducted before a large-scale investigation.
+An exploratory case study is usually done before a larger-scale research.
 These types of case studies are very popular in the social sciences like political science and primarily focus on real-life contexts and situations.

 Cumulative Case Study